-The loss of your loved one is devastating.
+The sudden death of your loved one is devastating.

 Beyond devastating.
 Whatever the tragic circumstances, the aftermath feels unbearable.
 You are overwhelmed and consumed with a heaviness like no other sadness, confusion or despair you have ever experienced.

 When Stephanie answered the phone on that rainy Tuesday afternoon, she had no idea that her life would be forever changed.
 She recalls how her heart stopped when the officer told her there had been an accident and no one survived.
 She remembers falling to her knees and wanting to scream but nothing came out.
-She was in complete and utter shock and could not breathe.
+She was in complete and utter shock.

 Her world stopped

 She couldn't breathe